PeterCookDev/TechLeading/topics/Facilitation.md

 ## Articles

 - [Jacob King - Disciplines of Meaningful Meetings (How the Big Guys do it)](https://cleverchecklist.com/blog/thoughts/disciplines-of-meaningful-meetings/)

 - [Kate Heddleston - Argument Cultures and Unregulated Aggression](https://kateheddleston.com/blog/argument-cultures-and-unregulated-aggression)

 - [Kate Matsudaira - How to Run an Effective Meeting](http://katemats.com/how-to-run-an-effective-meeting/)

 - [Kate Matsudaira - Handling Technical Disagreements with Finesse](http://katemats.com/handling-technical-disagreements-with-finesse/)
+Takeaway: Rarely one right answer to the problem.
+Don't be defensive.
+Make your opposer feel heard by repeating back their proposal with the good points about it.
+Focus on the pros, cons and risks of the solutions – not the solutions themselves.

 ## Training Courses and Videos